python-control/python-control/doc/iosys.rst

 To construct the control law, we build a simple input/output system that applies a corrective input based on deviations from the equilibrium point.
-This system has no dynamics, since it is a static (affine) map, and can constructed using :func:`~control.nlsys` with no update function:
+This system has no dynamics, since it is a static (affine) map, and can constructed using :func:`nlsys` with no update function:

 .. code-block:: python